xavier-tobin/BundledUI/README.md

 <img src="images/sections_basic.png" alt="Basic italics usage example" width="300" >

 > [!NOTE]
-> Note that you don't have to think about padding and margins at all when
+> You don't have to think about padding and margins at all when
 > using `Section`.
 The `first` and `last` parameters take care of all that for
 > you.